Beyond variance reduction: Understanding the true impact of baselines on policy optimization: Baselines, learning dynamics exploration

-Inspecting the plots, we can see that the the learning curves for $\epsilon = -1$ and $\epsilon = 1$ are qualitatively different even though they share the same variance.
-For $\epsilon = -1$, we can see that the policies quickly reach a neighborhood of a corner of the probability simplex, a deterministic policy, which can be a suboptimal one, as indicated by the curves ending up at the deterministic policy choosing action 2.
-On the other hand, for $\epsilon=1$, every learning curve ends up at the optimal policy, although the convergence might be slower.
-We reemphasize that these differences cannot be explained by the variance since the baselines result in identical variances.
+Inspecting the plots, the learning curves for $\epsilon = -\nicefrac{1}{2}$ and $\epsilon = \nicefrac{1}{2}$ are qualitatively different, even though the gradient estimates have the same variance.
+For $\epsilon = -\nicefrac{1}{2}$, the policies quickly reach a deterministic policy (i.e., a neighborhood of a corner of the probability simplex), which can be suboptimal, as indicated by the curves ending up at the policy choosing action 2.
+On the other hand, for $\epsilon=\nicefrac{1}{2}$, every learning curve ends up at the optimal policy, although the convergence might be slower.
+The learning curves also do not deviate much from the curve for the true gradient.
+Again, these differences cannot be explained by the variance since the baselines result in identical variances.

-Additionally, for $b=b^*$, we can see that the learning curves spread out further.
-Compared to $\epsilon=1$, some get closer to the top corner of the simplex, suggesting that the minimum-variance baseline may be worse than other, larger baselines.
-In the next section, we theoretically substantiate this claim and show that, for the natural policy gradient, it is possible to converge to a suboptimal policy when using the minimum-variance baseline; but there are larger baselines that guarantee convergence to an optimal policy.
+Additionally, for $b_\theta=b^*_\theta$, the learning curves spread out further.
+Compared to $\epsilon=\nicefrac{1}{2}$, some get closer to the top corner of the simplex, leading to convergence to a suboptimal solution, suggesting that the minimum-variance baseline may be worse than other, larger baselines.
+In the next section, we theoretically substantiate this and show that, for NPG, it is possible to converge to a suboptimal policy with the minimum-variance baseline; but there are larger baselines that guarantee convergence to an optimal~policy.

-To help explain these different behaviours, we look at the update rules more closely.
-When using a baseline $b$, the update of Eq.~\ref{eq:mc_update} becomes
+We look at the update rules to explain these different behaviours.
+When using a baseline $b$ with NPG, sampling $a_i$ results in the update